The Ribbleton Butterfly - A Sign of the Times

 Each wing is a flame, like the flames of Pentecost when the Holy Spirit gave power and courage to the disciples to spread the Gospel - the Good News of Jesus.

-You'll be seeing this butterfly spreading its wings all around the parish over the coming months.
+You'll be seeing this butterfly spreading its wings all around the parish.

 St. Mary Magdalene'sLocated on the junction of Ribbleton Avenue and Farringdon Lane.
 PR2 6QP